cloudwatt/applications/blueprint-coreos-openvpn/README_EN.md

  Once all this makes you can connect on your server in SSH by using your keypair beforehand downloaded on your compute,

- You are now in possession of OpenVPN, you can download your configuration file by clicking the URL present in your stack overview in horizon Cloudwatt console.
+ You are now in possession of OpenVPN, you can download your configuration file by using the command present in your stack overview in horizon Cloudwatt console.

 You can now create other instances on the same network and access to them without giving them a floating IP.
 Your VPN being hosted in France in a safe environment, you can completely trust on this product.